 Clues lead the Mule to suspect that the Second Foundation may be located on Trantor, the former imperial capital.
 He eventually travels there, convinced that confronting the Second Foundation directly will allow him to eliminate it.
 On Trantor, the Mule encounters a group of individuals who appear to have mental powers.
 Believing them to be members of the Second Foundation, he confronts and overcomes them.
 However, this group is later revealed to be a deliberate decoy.
 Unknown to the Mule at the time, the real Second Foundation, whose members possess advanced mental abilities, secretly intervenes and subtly alters his mind.
 As a result, the Mule loses his aggressive drive for conquest and abandons his galactic ambitions, dying shortly afterward without realising he has been manipulated.

 The Mule’s empire quickly begins to collapse.
-Attention then shifts to the First Foundation, now led by a new generation, some of whom have become concerned that the Second Foundation’s mental powers represent a long-term threat to freedom.
+Attention then shifts to the First Foundation, now led by a new generation, some of whom have become concerned that the Second Foundation’smental powers represent a long-term threat to freedom.
 They fear that the Second Foundation may be guiding humanity along the Seldon Plan without consent, using covert mental control.
 A group is sent out to locate and neutralise the Second Foundation.
 Their search is based on clues from Seldon’s recordings, which suggest that the Second Foundation was established “at the other end of the galaxy” from the First Foundation.
 They initially interpret this phrase in a literal, geographical sense.

 In the final section of the book, it is revealed that the Second Foundation has always been located on Trantor, not at a distant edge of the galaxy.
 Its members are mental scientists, carefully trained to preserve Seldon’s Plan through minimal and precise interventions.
 The First Speaker of the Second Foundation allows the First Foundation’s leaders to believe they have successfully neutralised the threat.
 In reality, the Second Foundation subtly alters their memories and perceptions, ensuring its continued secrecy and preserving the balance envisioned by Hari Seldon.

-– fair use for non-commercial review
+Cover of my 2016 copy – fair use for non-commercial review

-The penultimate book in Asmov’s series, ‘Foundation’s Edge’ explores the limits of prediction, the ethics of control, and the tension between individual freedom and collective stability.
+6. “Foundation’s Edge” (1982) The penultimate book in Asmov’s series, ‘Foundation’s Edge’ explores the limits of prediction, the ethics of control, and the tension between individual freedom and collective stability.
 Asimov questions whether history should be guided by mathematical inevitability, elite manipulation, or shared consciousness.
 The novel also introduces doubt into the certainty of psychohistory, emphasizing intuition, moral responsibility, and the possibility that survival may require fundamentally rethinking what it means for humanity to exist as a civilisation.

 The novel opens roughly five centuries after the founding of the First Foundation.
 The Foundation has grown powerful and confident, and many believe Hari Seldon’s psychohistorical Plan is essentially complete.
 This confidence is challenged when Golan Trevize, a member of the Foundation Council known for his independent thinking, publicly questions whether the Plan is still on track.
 Trevize suggests that there may be a hidden influence shaping history beyond what Seldon predicted.
 He senses that something fundamental is wrong, that humanity’s destiny may still be constrained.